Constitution and Rules

 4.1 Full Member: - with power to vote at General Meetings.

-4.3 Student Member: - must be in full time attendance at a University / College and under the age of 26 years with no power to vote at General Meetings.
+4.3 Student Member: - must be in full time attendance at a University/College and under the age of 26 with a power to vote at the Annual General Meeting.

-5.1 The management of the Club must be entrusted to a Committee consisting of the Chairman, Secretary, Match Secretary and Treasurer (the Officers) and not less than 3 and not more than 10 other Members of the Club elected annually at the Annual General Meeting.
+5.1 The management of the Club must be entrusted to a Committee consisting of the Chairman, Secretary, Treasurer and Welfare and Safeguarding Officer (the Officers) and not less than 3 and not more than 10 other Members of the Club elected annually at the Annual General Meeting.

 5.2 All the Members of the Committee are eligible for re-election.